huggingface/blog/fine-tune-whisper.md

 notebook is to demonstrate how the pre-trained Whisper checkpoints can be fine-tuned on any multilingual ASR dataset.
-The results could likely be improved by optimising the training hyperparameters, such as _learning rate_ and _dropout_, and through using a larger pre-trained checkpoint (either the medium or large).
+The results could likely be improved by optimising the training hyperparameters, such as _learning rate_ and _dropout_, and using a larger pre-trained checkpoint (`"medium"` or `"large"`).

 ### Building a Demo
 Now that we've fine-tuned our model, we can build a demo to show off its ASR capabilities!
-We'll make use of 🤗 Transformers `pipeline`, which will take care of the full ASR pipeline, right from pre-processing the audio inputs to decoding the model predictions.
+We'll use 🤗 Transformers `pipeline`, which will take care of the entire ASR pipeline, right from pre-processing the audio inputs to decoding the model predictions.
 We'll build our interactive demo with [Gradio](https://www.gradio.app).
-Gradio is arguably the simplest way of building machine learning demos; with Gradio, we can build a demo in just a matter of minutes!
+Gradio is arguably the most straightforward way of building machine learning demos; with Gradio, we can build a demo in just a matter of minutes!